-It doesn’t matter how good or well-thought your ads go or marketing campaigns are; if a visitor goes to your eCommerce store and fails to find what they’re looking for or find it challenging to navigate around the site to make a purchase — you’ll lose customers.
+It doesn’t matter how good or well-thought your ads or marketing campaigns are; if a visitor goes to your eCommerce store and fails to find what they’re looking for or finds it challenging to navigate around the site to make a purchase — you’ll lose customers.

 4. Utilize Facebook Ads Effectively With Lookalike Audiences

-In 2019, the average cost for PPC on Facebook was nearly $0.55 per click, which is $2 less than it was in 2018.
+In 2019, the average cost for PPC on Facebook was nearly $0.55 per click, which is $2 less than in 2018.
 This is good for companies thinking to get more leads.

 Facebook Ads campaigns are helpful to build awareness surrounding your brand, attract traffic, and increase conversions.
 With Facebook, it is easy to set a fixed budget for your marketing campaign and tweak the parameters enabling the target to the correct demographic you want.